Pack Light and Right with the Essentials for your Safari in Uganda – Rwanda

 Safari Necessities you might need:

 Be prepared – pack the safari necessities that you need and there are various ones listed below.
 When it comes to insect repellent – you might feel better if you have a bottle of RID – you can buy it on line but not in a store in the USA, you can in the UK.
+It is made in Australia.
+RID works against Mosquitoes and Tsetse Flies.

 - Citronella Soap – it is there but you might have to look and again acts as insect repellent.
 Ant-Bacterial soaps are available in most stores such as Lifebuoy.